Skip to main contentSkip to main navigationSkip to footer content

 Aging and Culture

-This course examines aging in cross-cultural perspective.
+This 8 week online course examines aging from a cross-cultural perspective.
 Emphasized are the diverse and worldwide cultural contexts that mediate the experience of aging.
 Evaluated is the human response to aging as influenced through historical time periods.
-Theoretical perspectives and myth surrounding aging are explored.
+Theoretical perspectives and myths surrounding aging are explored.
 Challenges of growing old are considered in diverse life contexts and cultures.
-Explored are case studies of aging from Asia, Europe, Africa and the Americas and the contextual knowledge that illuminates life transition, health, well-being, and cultural adaptation for the aged.
-This course applies to academic disciplines including nursing and health sciences.
+Explored are case studies of aging from Asia, Europe, Africa and the Americas and the contextual knowledge that illuminates life transition, health, wellbeing, and cultural adaptation for the aged.
+This course applies across academic disciplines including nursing and health sciences.
+Offered fall and spring.
+Also listed as NURS 208.

 GERON 216